Ekman/aws-ring-http-signer/README.md

 $awsRingHttpSigner = AwsRingHttpSignerFactory::create($awsRegion, $credentialProvider);
 ```

-There are many other ways to load credentials.
-You can [read more about loading credentials in the AWS documentation](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials_provider.html).
-Also, please consult the AWS documentation on how to create signatures.
+Consult the AWS documentation for more information.